ucsb-cs148-w25/pj10-timebendingpuzzle/team/SanilKatula.md

 # Puzzle-Based Time Travel Game Concept

+## **About Me**
+- **Sanil Katula:**
+  - A Computer Science student with previous experience in Unity development.
+  - Created an archery game for VR, showcasing skills in immersive gameplay and interactive mechanics.

 ## **Theme and Setting**
 - **A Futuristic Lab or Mystical World:**
   - The environment could feature a mix of clean, futuristic elements (e.g., glowing panels, holographic displays) or a mystical look (e.g., ancient ruins with magical glyphs).